Five things to watch when Trump meets Putin

 Hamburg, Germany (CNN)All eyes will be on President Donald Trump and Russian President Vladimir Putin on Friday when the two controversial world leaders meet for the first time.

-The official bilateral meeting will bring Trump face-to-face with the leader of the country who United States intelligence says meddled in the 2016 election in an effort to get Trump elected.
+The official bilateral meeting will bring Trump face-to-face with the leader of the country that United States intelligence says meddled in the 2016 election in an effort to get Trump elected.

 Over the past several days, Trump has been presented with a large binder of preparation materials for his trip to Europe -- but the section on his meeting with Putin amounts to only a "few pages" of paper, according to one White House official.
 A second official said each talking point is only a sentence or two long to keep Trump focused during his meeting.